alimhdan/GUI-R_ARIMA/README.md

 # Description
 GUI Maker

 This GUI is used for modeling active cases of Covid-19 in Indonesia (National, DKI Jakarta, West Java, Central Java, and East Java) using the ARIMA method.
-In this GUI we can choose the division of training and test data, check assumptions automatically, and view the results of model evaluation with test data (based on plots and MAPE).
+In this GUI we can choose the division of train and test data, check assumptions automatically, and view the results of model evaluation with test data (based on plots and MAPE).

 # Overview
 ![image](https://user-images.githubusercontent.com/102334577/161523747-7e4e97d5-04d6-4379-b768-2aedebeae2d3.png)